Reflect. Resist. Reclaim the Future.

 Can I bring children?

 Yes!
 Children are welcome.
 Please let us know during the registration for ticketing, how many children you will bring, so we can plan for food and childcare, as we will provide both on site.
 Children above the age of 14 will need a ticket for themselves.
+The Child Care Concept can be found here.

 Workshops & Program